-- Universal life insurance is a flexible option that lets you vary your premium payments.
+- Universal life insurance is a flexible option that lets you vary premiums.
 After the first premium, you can usually make payments at any time.
 So, you pay more if you have extra money.
 You can skip it or pay less if you can't afford to make a payment.
 Cash value is often the same as whole life insurance.
 One issue with universal life is your policy could lapse if you don't make enough payments or the company doesn’t perform as expected.
-Newer types of universal life policies offer guarantees that this will not happen.
-Make sure that you explore this option.
+Newer types of universal life policies offer guarantees that this doesn't happen.
 Universal life can be one of the cheapest forms of permanent life insurance.

 - Variable life insurance allows you to invest your policy premiums.
 If the investments perform poorly, the death benefit and cash value will decrease.
-On the other hand, if the investments do well, the death benefit and cash value can significantly exceed those of a whole life policy.
-Variable life is one of the riskiest forms of permanent insurance, although its rewards can be great.
+On the other hand, if the investments perform well, the death benefit and cash value can significantly exceed those of a whole life policy.
+Variable life is one of the riskiest forms of permanent insurance.
+However, its rewards can be great.

-Which type of permanent life insurance is best for you often depends on what kind of flexibility and risk you want.
+The type of permanent life insurance that's best for you often depends on what kind of flexibility and risk you want.
 A whole life policy is excellent for someone who wants a life insurance plan that will gain value but won’t take much effort.
 If you want a more proactive life insurance experience, one of the other three options could be right for you.

 One perk of permanent life insurance is that it can double as a savings account.
 Cash value lets you tap into the death benefit while you’re still alive.